payalshaha/payalshah_bitsom_ba_2511294_part3_regression_insights/README.md

 ## Conclusion

 Among the simple regression models, Footfall is the strongest individual predictor of monthly sales because it has the highest R-squared value and a highly significant p-value.
 Marketing spend is also significant, but it explains much less variation in sales when analyzed alone.

+# Multiple Regression Model Interpretation

+## Model Overview

+**Dependent Variable:**

+* monthly_sales

+**Independent Variables:**

+* marketing_spend
+* footfall
+* inventory_availability_pct
+* customer_rating
+* North_Dummy
+* South_Dummy
+* West_Dummy

+---

+## Intercept

+The intercept coefficient is **80,972.67**.

+This represents the estimated monthly sales when all independent variables are equal to zero.
+Since stores do not realistically operate with zero marketing spend, zero footfall, and zero inventory availability, the intercept mainly serves as a mathematical starting point for the regression equation and has limited practical business interpretation.

+The intercept has a **p-value of 0.0979**, which is greater than 0.05, indicating that it is not statistically significant.

+---

+## R-Squared Interpretation

+The model produced an **R-squared value of 0.8144**.

+This means that approximately **81.44%** of the variation in monthly sales can be explained by the variables included in the model.

+The **Adjusted R-squared is 0.8102**, which is very close to the R-squared value, indicating that the model remains strong even after accounting for the number of predictors used.

+Overall, the model demonstrates strong explanatory power and provides a reliable framework for understanding sales performance.

+---

+## Coefficients and Direction of Relationship

+### Marketing Spend

+**Coefficient:** 1.2023

+**P-value:** 6.4896E-18

+**Direction:** Positive

+**Interpretation:**

+For every additional ₹1 spent on marketing, monthly sales are expected to increase by approximately ₹1.20, holding all other variables constant.

+**Business Meaning:**

+Marketing investment is strongly associated with higher sales.
+Stores that invest more in marketing generally achieve better sales performance.

+---

+### Footfall

+**Coefficient:** 33.9843

+**P-value:** 1.0011E-101

+**Direction:** Positive

+**Interpretation:**

+Each additional customer visit is associated with an increase of approximately ₹33.98 in monthly sales, holding all other variables constant.

+**Business Meaning:**

+Footfall is the strongest predictor in the model.
+Increasing customer traffic is likely to have a substantial impact on sales performance.

+---

+### Inventory Availability Percentage

+**Coefficient:** 2,886.7347

+**P-value:** 3.7620E-09

+**Direction:** Positive

+**Interpretation:**

+A one percentage-point increase in inventory availability is associated with an increase of approximately ₹2,886.73 in monthly sales.

+**Business Meaning:**

+Maintaining high inventory availability helps stores meet customer demand and avoid lost sales opportunities due to stock shortages.

+---

+### Customer Rating

+**Coefficient:** 11,024.9905

+**P-value:** 0.0265

+**Direction:** Positive

+**Interpretation:**

+A one-point increase in customer rating is associated with an increase of approximately ₹11,024.99 in monthly sales.

+**Business Meaning:**

+Higher customer satisfaction appears to contribute positively to sales performance through repeat purchases, stronger customer loyalty, and positive customer experiences.

+---

+## Dummy Variable Interpretation

+### Reference Category

+The **East region** was selected as the reference category.

+The coefficients of the dummy variables represent the difference in monthly sales compared with East region stores while holding all other variables constant.

+### North_Dummy

+**Coefficient:** 8,667.12

+**P-value:** 0.2349

+**Direction:** Positive

+**Interpretation:**

+North region stores are estimated to generate approximately ₹8,667 more monthly sales than East region stores.

+**Business Meaning:**

+Although the coefficient is positive, the p-value is greater than 0.05, meaning there is insufficient statistical evidence to conclude that North region stores perform differently from East region stores.

+---

+### South_Dummy

+**Coefficient:** 21,972.42

+**P-value:** 0.00298

+**Direction:** Positive

+**Interpretation:**

+South region stores are estimated to generate approximately ₹21,972 more monthly sales than East region stores.

+**Business Meaning:**

+The South region shows a statistically significant positive association with sales, suggesting that stores in this region generally outperform those in the East region.

+---

+### West_Dummy

+**Coefficient:** 17,042.83

+**P-value:** 0.00936

+**Direction:** Positive

+**Interpretation:**

+West region stores are estimated to generate approximately ₹17,043 more monthly sales than East region stores.

+**Business Meaning:**

+The West region also demonstrates significantly higher sales performance compared with the East region.

+---

+## P-Value Interpretation

+Variables with p-values less than 0.05 are considered statistically significant.

+### Statistically Significant Variables

+* marketing_spend
+* footfall
+* inventory_availability_pct
+* customer_rating
+* South_Dummy
+* West_Dummy

+These variables provide strong evidence of association with monthly sales.

+---

+## Statistically Weak Variables

+* North_Dummy
+* Intercept

+These variables have p-values greater than 0.05 and therefore provide limited statistical evidence of association with monthly sales after controlling for other variables.

+They should be interpreted cautiously and should not be heavily relied upon for business decision-making.

+---

+## Overall Business Conclusion

+The multiple regression model explains approximately **81.44% of the variation in monthly sales**, making it substantially stronger than the simple regression models.

+The most influential and statistically significant factors associated with higher monthly sales are:

+1. Footfall (strongest predictor)
+2. Inventory Availability
+3. Customer Rating
+4. Marketing Spend
+5. South Region
+6. West Region

+Based on the regression evidence, leadership should prioritize initiatives that increase customer traffic, maintain high inventory availability, improve customer experience, and optimize marketing investments.
+Regional performance differences suggest that practices used in South and West stores may provide valuable insights that could be replicated in other regions.